Engee documentation

 This expression does not take into account the influence of horizontal parallax, apparent radius and refraction of the Sun.

-The calculated expressions are obtained from the literature sources given at the end of the example.
+The calculated expressions are obtained from the literary sources given at the end of the example.

 Setting the input parameters

-• $Y_{now}$ - can be set by the variable current_year from the workspace or from the subsystem port from_MCU_Y.
-Switching between them is done by the value of the variable year_set_mode from the workspace.
+• - can be set to a variable current_year from the workspace or from the subsystem port from_MCU_Y.
+Switching between them is performed by the value of the variable year_set_mode from the workspace.
 By default, year_set_mode = 1;

-• $\varphi,\ \lambda,\ UTC$ - can be set by the vector of variables latitude, longitude and time_zone from the workspace or from the subsystem port from_MCU_GCS.
-Switching between them is made by the value of the variable GCS_set_mode from the workspace.
+• - can be specified by a vector of variables latitude, longitude and time_zone from the workspace or from the subsystem port from_MCU_GCS.
+Switching between them is performed by the value of the variable GCS_set_mode from the workspace.
 By default, GCS_set_mode = 1;

-• $D_{now}$ - can be set by the block Ramp, by the variable day_number from the working area or from the subsystem port from_MCU_D.
-Switching between them is made by the value of the variable day_number_set_mode from the workspace.
-By default, day_number_set_mode = 1;Block Ramp has slope = 1, so for 366 sec of modelling time with a modelling step of 1 sec will be modelled calculations for each day in order for the whole specified year.
+• - can be set as a block Ramp, variable day_number from the workspace or from the subsystem port from_MCU_D.
+Switching between them is performed by the value of the variable day_number_set_mode from the workspace.
+By default, day_number_set_mode = 1;Block Ramp It has a slope = 1, therefore, in 366 seconds of simulation time, with a simulation step of 1 second, calculations will be simulated for each day in order for the entire specified year.

 The constants given in the expressions are set in the callbacks.